 Later that evening, I couldn’t get the image out of my head, so I created an illustration of the Demon Priest.
 Once I had that, the rest was almost inevitable.
 I had a picture of this obviously self-contradictory bit of nonsense, but what if it weren’t nonsensical?
 If a demon priest could exist, what would it be?
 How could it be?

 It wasn’t long before Father Samuel Gregory started to emerge and take form.
 If he was going to be a priest, then there would have to be an unusual incident involving an unusual bishop.
-If he was going to be either a superhero or villain, then he’d need a lair, and what better lair, either way, than a desanctified church—it would have to be desanctified, right?
+If he was going to be either a superhero or a villain, then he’d need a lair, and what better lair, either way, than a desanctified church—it would have to be desanctified, right?

 A church, even just considered as a building, even a building that was once a church, is a lot of work to maintain.
 It would need a sexton.
 It should be an old church, a church with a history, and with a suitable character.
 It wouldn’t do for a demon priest to live in just any old church.
 It should be one dedicated to a saint with a particular relationship to demons.
 And so, St. Michael’s and the Angels—former Episcopal church—came into being.

-As I started writing stories set in my superhero world, Father Samuel Gregory, the Demon Priest, with his cast of supporting characters, his mission, and his backstory started to exert themselves.
+As I started writing stories set in my superhero world, Father Samuel Gregory, the Demon Priest, with his cast of supporting characters, his mission, and his backstory, started to exert themselves.
 They wanted to be told.
-And so, I decided to listen and put it down in words.
-Soon someone named Lee was telling the story of how Father Gregory came to Saint Michael’s and the adventures that ensued.
+And so I decided to listen and put it down in words.
+Soon, someone named Lee was telling the story of how Father Gregory came to Saint Michael’s and the adventures that ensued.